kakurk/kkurkela.github.io/index.md

 ## Publications

-**Kurkela, K.A.**, Allen, C., & Dennis, N.A. (in prep).
-[The effect of cue duration on directed forgetting performance in healthy aging](https://github.com/kkurkela/CDur).

 Neely, K.A., **Kurkela, K.A.**, Goodman, J.T., Samimy, S., Blouch, S.L., Chennavasin, A., Diaz, M.T., & Dennis, N.A. (in prep).
 Common neural substrates support visually guided force control and working memory in healthy older adults.

 Diaz, M. T., Taber-Thomas, B, Bai, X. X., **Kurkela, K. A.**, Dennis, N. A., Perez-Edgar, K., Hillary, F. (in prep).
 Reliability of Functional Imaging Measurements Before and After a Siemens Scanner Upgrade.